preemptive/jsdefender-samples/React17/README.md

 This is a sample React app where [JsDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with React 17.

 ## About the BackEnd
-This is a Login based project which is using the [Swapi People](https://swapi.dev/api/people/1) API to Authenticate.
-And after the successful authentication, in dashboard it displays list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API.
+This is a Login-based project which is using the [Swapi People](https://swapi.dev/api/people/1) API to Authenticate.
+And after the successful authentication, the dashboard displays a list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API.
-SWAPI (Star Wars API) is an open source project which provides the Star Wars Data and used here for the demonstration purpose.
+SWAPI (Star Wars API) is an open-source project which provides the Star Wars Data and used here for the demonstration purpose.

 **Sample credentials to login:**

 Username: `Luke Skywalker`

 DOB: `19BBY`

 ## Prerequisites